 Outside work, her hobbies include horse riding, walking the dog and helping on the family farm.
 Laura is the proud owner of a beagle called Phoebe, 2 cats, 5 hens and a horse called Bailey.
 Together with her husband, and two daughters, Laura has recently bought a small flock of sheep.

 Lindsay Rae RVN

 After leaving school in the summer of 2014, Lindsey began working at Capontree in November that year as a Trainee Veterinary Nurse.
 Since learning the ropes from the team, she now works between both the Brampton and Longtown surgeries, and takes a share of the on call nursing rota.
-Lindsey has just started the second year of her two-year course in Veterinary Nursing qualification in Newcastle.
+Lindsey has just completed her training and is now a fully qualified and Registered Veterinary Nurse

 Outside of work Lindsey is a keen horse rider, she has two horses, Katie and Sunny.
 With Katie she likes hacking across the Langholm countryside and is a regular at the Border Common Ridings.
 Whilst her first pony Sunny, is now a companion pet.
 Being from Langholm, typically she enjoys rugby, playing for her school team side whilst a pupil.
 She has now turned to more of a supporter, following both local teams and Scotland whenever possible.
 Other spare time is spent socialising with friends and hill walking around Langholm.

 Margaret joined the practice in 2009 after moving with her husband and son to farm in Bewcastle.